 People tend to follow the crowd.
 If at least some workers and customers start using hand sanitizers, others will join in.
 Eventually, the entire facility will become a cleaner place.

 Simply by installing hand sanitizing stations, you are encouraging people to use them.
-Readily available sanitizers can serve as reminders about hygiene especially when people are too busy to wash their hands.
+Additionally, readily available sanitizers can serve as reminders about hygiene, especially when people are too busy to wash their hands.

 4. Feel Safe

-Giving people free access to high-quality sanitizers can have a positive psychological affect.
-Seeing everyone caring about staying clean and healthy can make the work environment more comfortable.
+Giving people free access to high-quality sanitizers can have a positive psychological effect.
+For instance, seeing everyone care about staying clean and healthy can make the work environment more comfortable.